 This isn't a site for people who just want to talk about the latest hot new movies in theaters right this minute.
-This is a site for people who can't get to the theater until the third week a film is out; a site for people who just want to find something great to stream online after the kids have gone to sleep, a site for people whose favorite pastime is to grab a bunch of classic films on DVD from the library and watch them all weekend.
-It's a site that believes that every great movie is a wonderful new treasure, whether you see it the night of its premiere or fifty years later.
+This is a place for people who can't get to the theater until the third week a film is out; a place for people who just want to find something great to stream online after the kids have gone to sleep, a place for people whose favorite pastime is to grab a bunch of classic films on DVD from the library and watch them all weekend.
+It's a place that believes that every great movie is a wonderful new treasure, whether you see it the night of its premiere or fifty years later.
 It's a site about discovering good movies... one bad movie at a time.

 Join us for our weekly review of movies worth seeing, worth avoiding and our Top 5 lists – and don’t forget to play along at www.alternateending.com.

 2002 brought us 'Panic Room', a movie that was liked by some and loved by few, but if you just so happen to be one of those few, you might want to give Breaking In Movie a try.
 And, while it's definitely not good, you might just find you enjoy it anyway.